 We were unable to find a confirmation of a complete recovery.
+We define a complete recovery as having no long term effects and no active infection.
 No major symptoms have been reported.
 Keep in mind, we still don't know the long term effects on these animals, or how the virus will affect different animals, even of the same species.
-Don't use this information to be careless, please continue to take precautions.
 (Source, section 3)

 Experts don't think that pets currently play a role in spreading COVID-19.
+The risk of animals spreading COVID-19 is considered to be a low risk at this time.
 As long as you aren't diagnosed or experiencing COVID-19 symptoms, it's safe to continue seeing your pets.
 (Source, paragraph 7)

 Pets cannot wear a mask safely.
 Please take other precautions with your pets to prevent the spread of COVID-19.
-Please continue to wear a mask yourself.
 (Source, section 2)

 As we still don't know a lot about how COVID-19 affects animals, the CDC recommends taking a few simple precautions.
-These are similar to existing CDC guidelines that you're already used to.
 (Sources, paragraphs 8 and 9)

-If that's not possible, stay at least 6 feet away from everyone else.
+If you are attending a gathering with your pet, keep your pet at least 6 feet away from anyone else.
 Keep dogs on a leash.